krobison10/FLHuskies_PTTF/README.md

 4. Ensure that the "data" directory is located and formatted as specified in data/README.md

 ## Download Pretrained Models
 The pretrained models and encoders should be placed in the assets folder.
-The default implementatoin with PyTorch model is provided in the assets, however can be substituted for an alternative TensorFlow model.
+The default implementation with PyTorch model is provided in the assets, however can be substituted for an alternative TensorFlow model.

 ## Run Training
 Run the script `inference/main.py`, it will likely take many hours to complete,